ibm-cloud-docs/power-iaas/using-rhel.md

 Complete these steps to accurately configure your Source NAT (SNAT) router:

-1. Deploy a RHEL LPAR on a public network.
+1. Deploy an RHEL LPAR on a public network.

 2. Create subnets that require the SNAT function to get internet access.